Rishabh-malhotraa/codeforces-diary/README.md

 <br />

-I though there was not a good way to see at a glance all the questions you atttempted on CodeForces, to see your progress, so thats why i created a tool to do the same.
+I though there was not a good way to see at a glance all the questions you attempted on CodeForces, to see your progress, so thats why i created a tool to do the same.

 Click on the any of the heatmap box which is colored to get the list of all the question you attempted on that day.